pivotal-cf-experimental/git_repo_changelog/README.md

-Generate a changelog of Pivotal Tracker story ids for a range of git commits and authors.
+Generate a changelog of Pivotal Tracker story titles and URLs for a range of git commits and authors.
 Git submodules will be traversed.

-Story ids are contained in commit messages in the form `[#123456]`.
+Story ids must be contained in commit messages in the form `[#123456]`.

 Usage:

 ```
+git clone <this repo>
+cd git_repo_changelog
+bundle
+export TRACKER_API_TOKEN=<your Pivotal Tracker API token>
 bundle exec rake changelog[repository_path,start_git_ref,end_git_ref,authors]
 ```